0aax/jianpu/README.md

 \mm{1}: minim, half
 \sbrve{1}: semibreve, whole
 ```
-The `1` refers to a note, it can be replaced with a note of any form.
+All duration operators can handle notes of any form (i.e. ones that have been raised or lowered octaves)
 ```
 \qvr{\roct{4, 1}}
 \sbrve{\loct{3, 2}}